Painful periods: when herbal teas relieve

-Ginger is well known for its toning virtues or for its action against sore throats or nausea.
-It is even credited with aphrodisiac properties.
+We know ginger well for its toning properties or for its action against sore throats or nausea.
+It is even believed to have aphrodisiac properties.
 But little is known that this root native to Southeast Asia has anti-inflammatory properties.
 It is also anti-spasmodic and fights against abdominal cramps.
-This makes ginger a powerful ally against pain that precedes or accompanies menstruation.
+This makes ginger a powerful ally against the pain that precedes or accompanies periods.

-To take advantage of its benefits, you will find ginger infusions already ready on the market, but the ideal is to buy a fresh rhizome (in the vegetable section of the supermarket or at the greengrocer) and make your own herbal tea.
+To benefit from its benefits, you will find ginger infusions already ready in stores, but the ideal is to buy a fresh rhizome (in the vegetable section of the supermarket or at the greengrocer) and make your own herbal tea.

-Peel a piece of fresh ginger and grate it in a bowl to obtain the equivalent of 3 good tablespoons.
-Then pour them into half a liter of boiling water, turn off the heat and leave to infuse for 15 to 45 minutes depending on whether or not you like the spiciness of the ginger.
+Peel a piece of fresh ginger and grate it into a bowl to obtain the equivalent of 3 tablespoons.
+Then pour them into half a liter of boiling water, turn off the heat and leave to infuse for 15 to 45 minutes depending on whether or not you like the spicy side of ginger.
 Filter, and drink your herbal tea hot or cold throughout the day, preferably outside the evenings because ginger is stimulating.

 Valerian in the evening

 Valerian, also known as catnip or cure-all, is also an anti-spasmodic and calms uterine contractions during menstruation.
 As well as migraines.
-And the Greeks used it already in Antiquity to calm nervous agitation and sleep disorders.
-Valerian will also help you sleep well during your period .
-Concoct yourself a good herbal tea from this magical plant and put on your menstrual panties to have a sweet night!
+And the Greeks already used it in Antiquity to calm nervous agitation and sleep disorders.
+Valerian will therefore also help you sleep well during your period .
+Make yourself a good herbal tea from this magical plant and put on your menstrual panties to have a good night's sleep!

 Homemade valerian infusion recipe

-At the herbalist, get some dried valerian root.
+From the herbalist, get some dried valerian root.
 Pour 3 grams, the equivalent of a teaspoon, into 250 ml of boiling water.
-Leave to infuse for at least ten minutes to take advantage of its active substances, and filter.
-The taste of valerian is not really pleasant, that is its only fault.
-To mask it, add verbena, honey or why not a drop of milk, all three of which promote calm.
+Leave to infuse for at least ten minutes to benefit from its active substances, and filter.
+The taste of valerian is not really pleasant, this is its only fault.
+To mask it, add verbena, honey or why not a splash of milk, all three of which promote calm.

 Homemade lady's mantle herbal tea recipe

-To prepare a decoction of lady's mantle against gynecological disorders, simply infuse 7 grams of dried leaves in 250 ml of boiling water, then strain.
+To prepare a decoction of lady's mantle against gynecological disorders, simply infuse 7 grams of dried leaves in 250 ml of boiling water, then filter.

-Be careful, at high doses any plant can cause undesirable effects (eg ginger side, irritate the stomach).
-Do not exceed 4 cups per day.
+Be careful, in high doses any plant can cause undesirable effects (for example ginger, irritate the stomach).
+So do not exceed 4 cups per day.
 If in doubt, talk to your doctor.

 By Elise